Lavindar/identity-2/Readme.txt

 nick [<name>]
 Sets the nickname Identity.
-This is the name used in Raid, Battleground, and Party, if enabled.
+This is the name used in Raid, Instance, and Party, if enabled.
 If no nickname is specified, the name is cleared.

 enable <channel> [...]